emu-russia/psxrev/wiki_eng/cpu.md

 The CPU consists of the following components:

+- The chip is based on the CoreWare chip development framework
-- Slightly modified LSI LR33300 core
+- Slightly modified LSI Logic CW33300 core
 - System coprocessor 2 (GTE)
 - MDEC (JPEG-like video decoder)
 - DMA controller (DMAC) (7 channels)